Portsmouth Corporation Tramways

 A conductor and a motorman pose for the photographer (Dr H Nicol) with two tramcars, one of which (No 48) is on a Route 11 service to the dockyard — photo undated, but probably taken in the early 1930s.
 With thanks to the National Tramway Museum.

-An enlargement of the above photograph showing the conductor and the motorman; the former is wearing a double-breasted jacket, but now with shield badges on the collars rather than system initials formerly worn there.
+An enlargement of the above photograph showing the conductor and the motorman; the former is wearing a double-breasted jacket, but now with municipal-device badges on the collars rather than the system initials formerly worn there.

 An enlargement of the above photograph showing the conductor; it is the only image I'm aware of which appears to show a tramway employee wearing a single-breasted jacket.